kaapana/kaapana/docs/source/getting_started/deployment.rst

    You should enter the **domain, hostname or IP-address** where the server is accessible from client workstations.
    **Keep in mind, that valid SSL-certificates are only working with FQDN domains.**

-4. *Which <platform-name> version do you want to install?:*
+4. *Which <platform-name> version do you want to deploy?:*

-   Specify the version you want to install.
+   Specify the version you want to deploy.

 The script will stop and **wait** until the platform is deployed.
 Since all Docker containers must be downloaded, this may take some time (~15 min).

-After a successful installation you'll get the following message:
+After a successful deployment you'll get the following message:

 .. code-block:: python

-   Installation finished.
+   Deployment done.
    Please wait till all components have been downloaded and started.
    You can check the progress with: watch microk8s.kubectl get pods --all-namespaces